CoqueiroS/CADIn/README.md

 ###### *Coqueiro-dos-Santos, A.*
 #
 ### What means CADIn?
 CADIn is a softwares free (open source) that permit to search allelic differences in NGS (next generation sequences) data.
 This tool estimate ploidy level  for each chromosomes in individuo.
-For this, it calculate the allelic frequency based in single nucleotide variants and depth reads in regions annotated, like: genes, CDSs, exon and so on.
+For this, it calculate the allelic frequency based in single nucleotide variants and, furthermore, analyse depth reads in regions annotated with good coverage, like: genes, CDSs, exon and so on.

 ### Dependences
 - Perl